Vaibhav-Kumar-K-R/PairCode-Studio/README.md

 - 👥 **Multiple Participants** — Invite others via a shareable link.
 - 🔒 **Session Privacy** — Unique rooms for each session; private and secure.
 - 🛠️ **Built with:**
-  - React, Node.js, WebSocket, Express, CodeMirror / Monaco Editor, and Socket.IO.
+  - React, Node.js, WebSocket, Express, CodeMirror and Socket.IO.

 ---